Physician Loans: Are They A Good Mortgage Option For Doctors?

 A physician loan or “doctor loan” is a mortgage specifically for medical professionals that usually doesn’t require a down payment.
 With other loan types, lenders often want borrowers to pay private mortgage insurance (PMI) if they’re making a down payment of less than 20%.
 Physician loans make it possible to skip paying for both a down payment and PMI if you happen to be a doctor.

-Physician loans are meant for new medical professionals just entering the field.
-Doctors are often at a disadvantage when applying for a regular mortgage early in their career because they usually have a large debt-to-income ratio (DTI) after medical school and may not be able to provide proof of employment and income if they have just graduated or started their residency.
+Physician loans are meant for new medical professionals, like new graduates and medical residents, who are just entering the field.
+Doctors are often at a disadvantage when applying for a regular mortgage early in their career because they usually have a large debt-to-income ratio (DTI) after medical school.
+They may not be able to provide proof of employment and income if they’ve just graduated or started their residency.

 Despite lacking significant income early on due to medical school debt, doctors have the potential to earn more money in the future and are less likely to default on their loans.
 With this in mind, lenders are more willing to make a few compromises.

 Physician loans work differently from conventional mortgages in a few ways.
-The main benefit of having a doctor loan is that with it, physicians are able to buy a home earlier than they would with a conventional mortgage.
+The main benefit of having a doctor mortgage loan is that with it, physicians are able to buy a home earlier than they would with a conventional loan.However, unlike conventional loans that can have fixed and adjustable interest rates, physician mortgages are only available as adjustable-rate mortgages (ARMs).

-A down payment of 0% – 10%, no PMI and flexibility with employment and DTI make physician loans an easier and more affordable option for new medical professionals - but keep in mind these types of loans usually don’t offer a fixed interest rate.
+A down payment of 0% – 10%, no PMI requirement and flexibility with employment and DTI make physician loans an easier and more affordable option for new medical professionals.

-Let’s break down the details of how exactly everything works.
+Let’s break down the details of how exactly a physician loan works.

-Physician loans aim to give new doctors the opportunity to focus on paying off their medical school debt, so they don’t require borrowers to pay for PMI at all, even if they made no down payment.
+Physician loans aim to give new doctors the opportunity to focus on paying off their medical school debt, so they don’t require borrowers to pay for PMI at all, even if they didn’t make a down payment on the house.

-DTI, or debt-to-income ratio, is a percentage measure of how much money you spend on debt versus how much money you have coming in.
+Your DTI is a percentage that measures how much money you spend on debt versus how much money you have coming in.

 For most conventional loans, it’s required that your DTI is 50% or lower.
-Lenders check borrowers’ DTI because they want to work with people who have little debt and can more easily manage their monthly payments.
-If a borrower has a high DTI, they are considered risky to the lender.
+Mortgage lenders check your DTI because they want to work with borrowers who have little debt and can more easily manage their monthly payments.
+If a borrower has a high DTI, they’re considered risky to the lender.

-For a new doctor, it may be difficult or even impossible to achieve a DTI of 50% or lower due to the thousands of dollars in debt they have likely accrued from medical school.
-Physician loans take this into account and are more relaxed with DTI restrictions.
+For a new doctor, it may be difficult or even impossible to achieve a DTI of 50% or lower due to accumulated medical school debt.
+Physician home loans take this into account and are more relaxed with DTI restrictions.

 Credit card debt, car loans and other expenses are still examined, but lenders expect recent medical school graduates to have debt, so a higher DTI is not always a dealbreaker.